-After the soak in Anguib beach, I took the bus to Laoag City without taking a shower.
+After the soak in Anguib beach (and not even taking a shower), I took the bus to Laoag City.
 Few hours later, I smelled like a dried fish.
 I did not know that Sta.
 Ana to Laoag City will take 8 hours.

 I arrived around 10pm and concluded that night life in the city is boring.
-There are no loud music in the streets unlike Manila.
+There are no loud music in the streets.
 Here are the 8 things you can do in Laoag city:

 1.)
 Check-in Texicano